pasqualerossi/Born2BeRoot-Guide/README.md

 2. Type `sudo ufw enable` to inable UFW
 3. Type `sudo ufw status numbered` to check the status of UFW
 4. Type `sudo ufw allow ssh` to configure the Rules
-5. Lastly type `sudo ufw allow 4242` to configure the Port Rules
+5. Type `sudo ufw allow 4242` to configure the Port Rules
+6. Lastly Type `sudo ufw status numbered` to check the status of UFW 4242 Port

 ## Part 5 Connecting the SSH Server